Babloo

-Babloo is a Telugu romantic action film released in 2011 directed by G. Ravicharan Reddy.
+Babloo is a 2011 Indian Telugu romantic action film released in 2011 directed by G. Ravicharan Reddy.
 It was produced by Smt.
 Gudur Jhansirani under SPJ Creations banner.
 Manotej and Aditi Sharma appeared in lead roles.
 This film is dubbed into Hindi as Ek Aur Hero: The Dashing.

 Plot

 Bablu is a story of young boy Babloo (Manotej), who is a happy-go-lucky guy studying in college, where he falls in love with Aditi Sharma, and after some instance their family gets some problems and rest of the story deals with how Babloo rescues their family problems with the help of Aditi Sharma.